apache/airflow/docs/apache-airflow/best-practices.rst

   that running tasks will still interfere with each other - for example subsequent tasks executed on the same worker might be affected by previous tasks creating/modifying files etc.

-You can see detailed examples of using :class:`airflow.providers.standard.core.operators.python.PythonVirtualenvOperator` in :ref:`Taskflow Virtualenv example <taskflow/virtualenv_example>`
+You can see detailed examples of using :class:`airflow.providers.standard.operators.python.PythonVirtualenvOperator` in :ref:`Taskflow Virtualenv example <taskflow/virtualenv_example>`